l-walaszczyk/todo/README.md

 You will need to have [Node v8.10 and npm v5.6 (or their later versions)](https://nodejs.org/en/) installed on your machine to run this project locally.

-In the steps described below it will be assumed that you have [git](https://git-scm.com/downloads) installed.
+In the steps described below it will be assumed that you have [Git](https://git-scm.com/downloads) installed.

 ## Steps to run the project localy

-- In your terminal go to the directory where you would like to store the project folder
+- In your terminal go to the directory where you would like to store the project folder.
-- Run `git clone https://github.com/l-walaszczyk/todo.git` and go to the `todo` folder
+- Run `git clone https://github.com/l-walaszczyk/todo.git` and go to the `todo` folder.
 - Run `npm install`.
 Installing can take a few minutes.
 - Run `npm start`.
-A development build will be compiled and a live server will launch
+A development build will be compiled and a live server will launch.
-- You should now be able see the application in your browser at [http://localhost:3000/todo](http://localhost:3000/todo)
+- You should now be able see the application in your browser at [http://localhost:3000/todo](http://localhost:3000/todo).

 ## How to build the project